 Jack "Don" Lewis Disappeared Under Very Strange Circumstances

 The physical evidence in Don's disappearance doesn't make a lot of sense.
-For instance, his van was left at a private airport with the keys left in it The scene appeared staged to many observers.
+For instance, his van was left at a private airport with the keys left in it.
+It was a scene that appeared staged to many observers.

-Baskin reported him as missing three days after his disappearance.
-This already might appear strange: many people try to file missing persons reports within 24 hours of a friend or loved one going missing.
 Some of the only hard evidence was Don's abandoned white van, found with the keys still in it.
 The van was found parked outside a private airport.
 According to reports, this piece of evidence "followed Baskin’s story that he had told her he was heading to Costa Rica, and that was the last time she spoke to him."
 As Baskin told a local news crew at the time of his disappearance: “He said to be sure and get the Costa Rica truck ready, cause he was leaving early, early, early in the morning for Miami.”
 And yet, much about the scene seemed staged.
 If he really had flown to Costa Rica, why would he have left the keys in the parked van?
-What's more, all of the planes that Don owned were too small to fly nonstop from where he left his car to Costa Rica.
-And there was no record of any flights to Costa Rica that day.
 John Marsciano, one of the lead detectives on the case, told the "Tiger King" documentary crew that he doesn't believe that Don left the van and flew to Costa Rica.
 “There’s nothing at all to indicate that Don left his van there and got in a plane, and crashed it somewhere," he said.

 His body has never been recovered.
 No remains at all have been found, not even partial remains as would have been the case if he had indeed crashed his airplane.

 Ever since Don Lewis disappeared August 18, 1997, no body has been found.
 The police have not even been able to find partial remains.
 Even though the Hillsborough County Sheriff's office followed leads for years, no body was recovered and the case remains unsolved to this day.
 The case is still open until they can find some proof of what actually happened to him.
 Some speculate that if Carole Baskin killed him, she would have disposed of his body using the tigers.
 Others say that she might have buried him under a septic tank.
 Law enforcement first treated the case as a run-of-the-mill missing persons case.
 But within a few weeks, they suspected foul play, according to one of the lead detectives.
 The lack of remains or physical evidence make it very difficult to determine what actually happened to him.

-After the mandated waiting period, Don was legally declared dead in 2002 There was never even a funeral for him.
+After the mandated waiting period, Don was legally declared dead in 2002.
+There was never even a funeral for him.